 ZRS-300PMU-1 on Crete during the exercise of Lefkos Aetos 2013

 Currently, two C-XNUMPPMU-300 Greek divisions are located in the vicinity of the Kazantzakis airfield on the island of Crete.
 In April, joint exercises with the Israeli Air Force took place here in 1, during which Israeli combat aircraft learned to fight C-2015P.

 At the “MAKS” held in August 2003, representatives of the Russian air defense concern “Almaz-Antey” announced that they had signed a contract for the supply of C-300PMU-1 air defense systems to Vietnam.
 In 2005, two divisional kits were sent to the customer through the state intermediary Rosoboronexport.
 According to Russian experts, Vietnam is strengthening its air defense system in connection with the aggravated territorial disputes with the PRC.
 C-300PMU-1 should replace the outdated C-75М3 SAMs in the vicinity of Hanoi and Haiphong.

-In Bulgaria, in May 2013, during a joint exercise of the Collector`s Item, Israeli and American combat aircraft based at the Graf Ignatievo airbase worked out methods of fighting the existing C-300PMU in Bulgaria.
+In Bulgaria in May 2013, during the Collector's Item joint exercises, Israeli and American combat aircraft based at the Graf Ignatievo airbase practiced methods of dealing with the S-300PMU available in Bulgaria.